Grocers Supply: History

-Joe Levit, an immigrant from Russia, began a grocery wholesale business when he leased a 7500 sqft three story building in the "Produce Row" area of Houston.
+Joe Levit, an immigrant from Russia, began a grocery wholesale business when he leased a 7500 sqft three-story building in the "Produce Row" area of Houston.
 In 1928 the company moved its operations to the warehouse, larger than the previous facility, in Downtown Houston, near the Buffalo Bayou.
 In 1936, the facility flooded.
-The company moved to a three story building at the intersection of Commerce and Jackson.
-The company later moved to another building on north Jackson.
+The company moved to a three-story building at the intersection of Commerce and Jackson.
+The company later moved to another building in North Jackson.

 In 1956, the company moved its operations to its current location.
 The facilities there had been expanded on several occasions.
 The company's new cooler and freezer opened in 1983, across the street from its main warehouse.
 At the time it had 105000 sqft of space.
 This facility was later expanded.

 In 2003, the company generated sales of $1.5 billion.

 By 2004, Grocers Supply had purchased the Handy Andy grocery chain, which was previously owned by H.A.
 Assets.
 Grocers Supply formed the subsidiary Bexar County Markets so it could manage the Handy Andy locations.
 In 2004 there were ten Handy Andy locations.
 By 2012, Handy Andy had a different owner.